 Global WordPress brute force attack

-This issue is not isolated to InMotion Hosting, and is currently affecting multiple providers.
+This issue is not isolated to InMotion Hosting, and was affecting multiple providers.

 InMotion Hosting’s defense plan